codsen/codsen/packages/string-strip-html/readme.md

 ## Features

 - Can be used to generate Email Text versions.
-Any URL links can be extracted and put after previously linked element.
+Any URL links can be extracted and put after a previously linked element.
 - Works when opening or closing tag bracket is missing on some tags.
-- It can detect and skip false positives, for example, `a < b and c > d`
+- It can detect and skip false positives, for example, `a < b and c > d`.
 - Works on dirty code - duplicate brackets, whitespace after opening bracket, messed up closing slashes — you name it, we will aim to tackle them.
 - Adds spaces or line breaks to prevent concatenation.
 Except where punctuation characters follow.
 - Can remove tags with all the content between opening and closing tag, for example `<style>...</style>` or `<script>...</script>`
-- Uses recursive HTML decoding, so there's no way to cheat this library by using any kind of HTML encoding (unless you turn decoding off via `opts.skipHtmlDecoding`)
+- Uses recursive HTML decoding, so there's no way to cheat this library by using any kind of HTML encoding (unless you turn the decoding off via `opts.skipHtmlDecoding`)
 - It doesn't assume anything about the input source or purpose of the output string

 **[⬆ back to top](#markdown-header-string-strip-html)**